 A NARS from Eastern Africa, KARI (Kenyan Agricultural Research Institute) will be PI of the project and play a major role from the very beginning of the phenotyping process.
 Parts of the drought areas in Kenya (and particularly the Kiboko region) are representative of many areas in Eastern and Southern Africa (ESA).
-Subprogramme 1: Genetic diversity of global genetic resources

-39. Project No G4008.42: Developing DArT markers for several crops in the GCP
+23. Project No G4008.42: Developing DArT markers for several crops in the GCP